TomoyukiAota/photo-location-map/README.md

 npm start
 ```

-The application code is managed by `main.ts`.
 The application runs with a simple Angular App (http://localhost:4200) and an Electron window.
 The Angular component contains an example of Electron and NodeJS native lib import.
-You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.
+You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `electron-main.ts`.

 ## Included Commands